DonEmil/mini-instagram/README.txt

  - Place the "mini-instagram" folder under the "htdocs" folder under "xamppfiles"
  - Place the "mysqli_connect.php" file next to "mini-instagram", under the "htdocs" folder.
- - Place the "uploadspermissions.sh" finle next to the "mini-instagram", under the "htdocs" folder.
+ - Place the "uploadpermissions.sh" file next to the "mini-instagram", under the "htdocs" folder.

-Start the webserver, and the website will be available at localhost/mini-instagram, but it will not work without a database.
+Start the webserver and the website will be available at localhost/mini-instagram, but it will not work without a database.

  - Create a new database called "instagram"
  - Import the database from instagram.sql

-There might be a permission issue when uploading files to the webserver, there is a file included in this project called "uploadspermissions.sh"
+There might be a permission issue when uploading files to the webserver, there is a file included in this project called "uploadpermissions.sh"
  - Please run this file by right clicking and select "Open with", open the file with Termial or Windows Powershell.
- - The file will change permissions for the u"ploads" folder and any subfolders.
+ - The file will change permissions for the "uploads" folder and any subfolders.

 The database will now work as well, and the website can be used in full.